MicrosoftDocs/microsoft-365-community/Community/how-do-site-columns-become-managed-properties-thus-available-for-search.md

 A site column can be created generally in two places:

-1. In the Contenttype hub, using the Content type hub will make the column available to all sites in your SharePoint Online tenant.
+1. In the Content Type Hub - Using the Content Type Hub will make the column available to all sites in your SharePoint Online tenant.
-2. In the Site collection where you will be using the column
+2. In the Site Collection where you will be using the column

-> [!NOTE] this article won't discuss in detail the Information Architecture of when and where to create the site columns, probably content for another article.
+> [!NOTE] this article won't discuss in detail the Information Architecture of when and where to create the site columns.

 ### Using What

-There is a lot of tools you can use to create a site column
+There are a lot of tools you can use to create a site column

 1. Manually clicking in the SharePoint page, this is what we'll be using in this article
 2. Using PnP PowerShell